isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 when it detects that the reservation exists in the database for the IP address for which the new reservation is being added.

-In some deployments a single host can select one of the several network interfaces to communicate with the DHCP server and the server must assign the same IP address to the host regardless of the interface used.
+In some deployments a single host can select one of several network interfaces to communicate with the DHCP server and the server must assign the same IP address to the host regardless of the interface used.
 Since each interface is assigned a different MAC address, it implies that several host reservations must be created to associate all of the MAC addresses present on this host with the IP addresses.
-Using different IP addresses for each interface is impractical and is considered a waste of the IPv4 address space, especially that the host typically uses only one interface for the communication with the server, hence only one IP address is in use.
+Using different IP addresses for each interface is impractical and is considered a waste of the IPv4 address space, especially since the host typically uses only one interface for communication with the server, hence only one IP address is in use.

-This causes a need for creating multiple host reservations for a single IP address within a subnet and it is supported since Kea 1.9.1 release as optional mode of operation enabled with the ``ip-reservations-unique`` global parameter.
+This causes a need for creating multiple host reservations for a single IP address within a subnet and it is supported beginning with Kea 1.9.1 release as optional mode of operation enabled with the ``ip-reservations-unique`` global parameter.

-The ``ip-reservations-unique`` is a boolean parameter, which defaults to ``true``, in which case it is not allowed to specify multiple reservations for the same IP address in a given subnet.
+The ``ip-reservations-unique`` is a boolean parameter, which defaults to ``true``, which forbids the specification of more than one reservation for the same IP address within a given subnet.
 Setting this parameter to ``false`` allows for creating such reservations both in the Kea configuration file and in the host database backends via ``host-cmds`` hooks library.

 This setting is currently supported by the most popular host database backends, i.e. MySQL and PostgreSQL.
-It is not supported for Cassandra, Host Cache (see :ref:`hooks-host-cache`) and Radius backend (see :ref:`hooks-radius`).
+It is not supported for Cassandra, Host Cache (see :ref:`hooks-host-cache`) or Radius backend (see :ref:`hooks-radius`).
 An attempt to set ``ip-reservations-unique`` to ``false`` when any of these three backends is in use yields a configuration error.

 .. note::

-   When ``ip-reservations-unique`` is set to ``true`` the server ensures that IP reservations are unique for a subnet within a single host backend and/or Kea configuration file.
+   When ``ip-reservations-unique`` is set to ``true`` (the default value) the server ensures that IP reservations are unique for a subnet within a single host backend and/or Kea configuration file.
 It does not guarantee that the reservations are unique across multiple backends.

 The following is the example configuration with two reservations for